hpi-schul-cloud/p2p/README.md

 convenient.

 ### Signaling Server
-The signaling server itself uses *socker.io* and can be found [here](src/server/signaling.js).
+The signaling server itself uses *socket.io* and can be found [here](src/server/signaling.js).
 The client ID is created there and is essential for the lifecycle of a peer in the whole network.
-It is not clear if the client IDs given by *socker.io* always have the same length.
+It is not clear if the client IDs given by *socket.io* always have the same length.
 Therefore, client IDs will be padded to a maximal length of 24.
 This is necessary because the client IDs need to be sent via the binary datachannel and consequently, this requires a fixed length.

 ##### What is happening to the datachannel message limit?

-Currently, it is only possible to send messeges not larger than 16kiB via the ``RTCDataChannel``.
+Currently, it is only possible to send messages not larger than 16kiB via the ``RTCDataChannel``.
 In order to send larger messages chunking and reassembling is necessary.
 These procedures take place in the ``_abToMessage()`` and ``_sendToPeer()`` methods in the [peer.js](src/client/js/peer.js) file.